Get Access to Autodesk 3ds Max Indie Software with Affordable Prices

 *Note that this limit varies depending on the country of use.

-If your game has received funding over the threshold of USD* $100,000, you are not eligible for 3ds Max Indie and must use the full commercial versions of 3ds Max.
+If your game has received funding over the threshold of $100,000 USD*, you are not eligible for 3ds Max Indie and must use the full commercial versions of 3ds Max.

 *Note that this limit varies depending on the country of use.

-If you have not formed a legal entity and the gross revenue from the side project is under USD* $100,000, you are each eligible for 3ds Max Indie.
+If you have not formed a legal entity and the gross revenue from the side project is under $100,000 USD*, you are each eligible for 3ds Max Indie.

 *Note that this limit varies depending on the country of use.